qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 projection of vector and raster layers.
 All of these features allow the user to display layers with different CRSs and have them overlay properly.

-.. index:: EPSG; European Petroleum Search Group, IGNF; Institut Geographique National de France
+.. index:: EPSG (European Petroleum Search Group), IGNF (Institut Geographique National de France)

 Overview of Projection Support
 ==============================